hwstar/BOMtools/README.md

-3. For Eagle, you'll need to add a PARTNUMBER attribute for each reference designator on your schematic, bind the part numbers to the PARTNUMBER attribute and check include attributes when exporting the .csv vile.
+3. For Eagle, you'll need to add a PARTNUMBER attribute for each reference designator on your schematic, bind the part numbers to the PARTNUMBER attribute and check include attributes when exporting the .csv file.

 *bommgr.py*